lloydtorres/lloydtorres.github.io/projects.md

 <img src="/images/paintproject.png" width="300px" title="Angel Beats!
 Paint" alt="Angel Beats!
 Paint"/>

 **Angel Beats!
-Paint** is an anime-themed paint program created in Python using the pygame module.
+Paint** is an anime-themed paint app created in Python using the pygame module.
 It has 15 paint tools (including a fill bucket and a crop tool), stickers, backgrounds, left- and right-click support, file I/O and theme options.

 Angel Beats! was used as an inspiration for this project, and is copyrighted by Visual Art's and Key.